chrisallenlane/git-ripped/README.md

       XXXX                                                           XXXX
 ```

-The configuration file contains several switches which can be used to alter
+The configuration file contains several switches that can be used to alter
 `git-ripped`'s behavior:

 - `adaptive`